-Only the WMA C PA included radon-222 in the list of selected COPCs.
-RPP-ENV-58782 indicates that radon-222 was included to complete the uranium decay chain to calculate radon flux.
-Since radon flux calculations will not be included as part of the CA, and radon-222 has a half-life of less than 10 years, radon-222 will be removed from the list of proposed COPCs.
+Only the WMA C PA (RPP-ENV-58782) included radon-222 in the list of selected COPCs.
+The WMA C PA indicates that radon-222 was included to complete the uranium decay chain to calculate radon flux.
+Since radon flux calculations will not be included as part of the groundwater pathway evaluation for the CA, and radon-222 has a half-life of less than 10 years, radon-222 will be removed from the list of proposed COPCs.